Reza64/Map-Representation-Grid-Graph-/README.md

  The main function converts (discretizes) an input image (.png, .jpg, .bmp) into a grid graph (grid cells) in a shape of sparse matrix.
 Furthure, dijkstra algorithm is applied to find the shortest path between points.
- To consider the neighboir cellls, 8 connectivity is used:
+ To consider the neighbor cells, 8 connectivity is used:

 %------------------------------------------------